 The first important question we focused on is whether the cell deformation might be enhanced by varying the oscillatory frequency.
 Although frequency-induced deformation can be found both in dense and dilute conditions, especially for the intermediate range of frequencies, 0.05 $\leq f_{in} \leq$ 1 corresponding to 2.1 Hz $\leq \mathrm{f} \leq$ 42 Hz for $Ca_0$ = 0.05 ($\approx$ 42 s$^{-1}$ assuming the reference radius of $a_0$ = 4 $\mu$m and the surface shear elastic modulus of $G_s$ = 4 $\mu$N/m), the differences with the deformations in steady shear flow are always less than 1\%.
 Thus, enhancement of cell deformation under oscillatory shear is unlikely to occur for RBCs.
-Previous numerical analysis of a single spherical capsule, whose membrane follows the neo-Hookean constitutive law (strain softening character), demonstrated that frequency-dependent deformations become evident for high $Ca$ and large values of $\lambda$~\citep{Matsunaga2015}, specifically $Ca$ = 2.0 and $\lambda$ = 10, with a 26\% deformation increase observed at $f_{in}$ = 0.01.
-Our results, however, show that even in LAOS regime, characterised by $Ca_0$ = 0.8, the cell deformation by oscillatory shear flow is very limited for biconcave capsules, a possible reason being its ability to re-orient according to the imposed shear-flow.
+Previous numerical analysis of a single spherical capsule, whose membrane follows the neo-Hookean (NH) constitutive law (i.e., strain-softening property), demonstrated that frequency-dependent deformations become evident for high $Ca$ and large values of $\lambda$~\citep{Matsunaga2015}, specifically $Ca$ = 2.0 and $\lambda$ = 10, with a 26\% deformation increase observed at $f_{in}$ = 0.01.
+Our results, however, show that even for relatively large $Ca_0$ (= 0.8), the cell deformation by oscillatory shear flow is very limited for biconcave capsules, which is possibly due to the SK law (i.e., strain-hardening membrane property).
 Focusing on biological systems, the oxygen-dependent regulation of RBC properties should be taken into considerations~\citep{Parthasarathi1999}.
 For instance, it is known that the elongation of RBCs in response to shear stresses increases as oxygen tension is decreased \citep{Wei2016}.
-Thus, it will be interesting to study whether frequency-dependent deformation of RBCs under pulsatile flows results in passive regulation for oxygen transport.
+Thus, it will be interesting to study whether deformation of RBCs under pulsatile flows results in passive regulation for oxygen transport.
 Differently from what observed for the cell deformation, the tension of the membrane decreases significantly with the input frequency, also resulting in a decrease of the normal stress differences.
 This result suggests that the viscoelastic character of RBC suspensions can be fully understood only by accounting for the state of the membrane tension.